Towards Mitigating Architecture Overfitting on Distilled Datasets: Introduction

 \section{Introduction}

 Deep learning has achieved tremendous success in various applications \citep{rombach2022highresolution, JumperEvansPritzel2021}, but training a powerful deep neural network requires massive training data \citep{dosovitskiy2020image, brown2020language}.
-To accelerate training, one possible way is to construct a new but smaller training set that preserves most of the information of the original large set.
+To accelerate training, one possible way is to construct a new but smaller training set that preserves most of the information of the original larger set.
 In this regard, we can use \textit{coreset} \citep{coleman2019selection, hwang2020data} to sample a subset of the original training set or \textit{dataset distillation} \citep{wang2018dataset, zhao2020dataset} to synthesize a small training set.
-Compared to coreset, dataset distillation achieves much better performance when the amount of data is extremely small \citep{hwang2020data, zhao2023dataset}.
+Compared with coreset, dataset distillation is demonstrated to achieve much better performance when the amount of data is extremely small \citep{hwang2020data, zhao2023dataset}.
 Furthermore, dataset distillation is shown to benefit various applications, such as continual learning \citep{zhao2020dataset, rosasco2022distilled, zhao2021dataset, zhao2023dataset}, neural architecture search \citep{zhao2020dataset, zhao2021dataset}, and privacy preservation \citep{li2020soft, goetz2020federated}.
 Therefore, in this work, we focus on dataset distillation to compress the training set.

+In the dataset distillation framework, the small training set, which is also called the \textit{distilled dataset}, is learned by using a neural network, which we call \textit{training network}, to extract the most important information from the original training set.
+Existing data distillation methods are based on various techniques, including meta-learning~\citep{wang2018dataset, bohdal2020flexible, sucholutsky2021soft, nguyen2021kip, nguyen2021dataset, zhou2022dataset} and data matching~\citep{zhao2021dataset, lee2022dataset, zhao2020dataset,cazenavette2022dataset, cui2022scaling, wang2022cafe, zhao2023dataset}.
+These methods are then evaluated by the test accuracy of another neural network, which we call \textit{test network}, trained on the distilled dataset.
+In summary, in the context of dataset distillation, the training network serves as the model utilized for constructing the distilled dataset, while the test network is employed to showcase the performance achievable through the distilled dataset.